 Students are expected to be in attendance each day school is in session.
-This includes any face to face sessions, as well as any remote learning that takes place.
 You do not need to call the office on the day of your Student's absence.
 However, when a student must miss school, a written note signed by a parent/guardian must be presented to the teacher within 48 hours of returning to school; otherwise the absence will be recorded as unlawful.
 Absences are excused only for the following reasons: